Rickaym/FreeBooksAPI/contributions.md

 ### Agents

-Agents classes are intended for scraping the corresponding websites.
+Agents classes are intended for scraping the website (what to scrape will be mentioned later).
 They act as a layer of abstraction for our API Endpoint functions to call on.

 In this example the User is accessing the Libgen API.